 Set Payment Expectations and Collect Patient Portions Promptly

-Providers can reduce patients’ delinquent payments by setting the expectations for their financial responsibility ahead of scheduled visits.
+Providers can reduce patients’ delinquent payments by setting payment terms or expectations for their financial responsibility ahead of scheduled visits.
 Additionally, providers who do not make a concerted effort to collect patient copays before patients depart care settings risk letting revenue walk out the door with them.
 When patients do not pay immediately following appointments, providers are 20% less likely to collect reimbursements.6

 Even if patients cannot cover their portion of the bill directly after receiving care, providers should investigate offering partial payment plans to lock up some reimbursement and establish an easily tracked schedule.